r-windows/docs/faq.md

 Sys.which('make')
 ```

-If this works, R can use the values provided by `R CMD config` to lookup the path to the compiler and other build tools.
-To test this manually in R, let's lookup the path to our C++11 compiler:
+Once `make` is available, R will lookup make variables via `R CMD config` to find the path to gcc and other tools.
+To test this manually in R, let's lookup the path to the C++11 compiler:

 ```r
 R <- file.path(R.home('bin'), 'R')